 c) Organisations currently delivering a project or a service in the local community, that with additional investment, could extend this offer to people using NHS inpatient or community forensic mental health services.
 This can include organisations working in other neighbouring boroughs to those listed in the table above who would like to extend service provision to North London boroughs.

-Applications for the small grant programme opened on the 31 July 2023 and will be offered on a rolling basis until March 2025, or until all funds are spent.
-All funding grants must be spent within the 12 months of being awarded.
+Applications for the small grant programme opened on the 31 July 2023 and will be offered on a rolling basis until March 2026, or until all funds are spent.

-Project Monitoring and Evaluation
+Project monitoring and evaluation

-Project monitoring to share the progress, outcomes and impact of the project is required at two intervals - mid point and on completion of the project.
+Project monitoring to share the progress, outcomes and impact of the project is required at two intervals - midpoint and on completion of the project.

 Application Limitations

-• Organisations can apply for a grant to the value of £4,999 per annum to deliver a project or a service in one of the ICS areas, which can be in the form of a single grant application or multiple grant applications.
+Organisations can apply for a grant to the value of £4,999 per annum to deliver a project or a service in one of the ICS areas, which can be in the form of a single grant application or multiple grant applications.

 We wish you every success in your application.